janboddez/laravel-imageproxy/README.md

 A pure-PHP image (and video, and audio) proxy for Laravel.

 ## Installation
 Until this package becomes available on Packagist, you can simply clone the repository and install it using Composer's [path](https://getcomposer.org/doc/05-repositories.md#path) option.
+It should be automatically discovered by Laravel.
+The `/imageproxy` route is automaticaly registered.

 ## Configuration
 Publish the config file: